lanainland/lanainland.github.io/_art/daffodil.md

 category: botanical
 ---

 Study of a Daffodil in watercolour.
+This daffodil caught my eye due to its interesting shape and I was curious to see what the interior looked like.
 Above is a dissected flower head, exposing the interior structure and the side tepals.

 ![daffodil](./assets/img/art/botanical/daffodil/daffodil_structure.jpg){: width="100%"}